WalletConnect/walletconnect-docs/docs/specs/clients/push/push-subscription.md

 1. a subscription is subscribed by the wallet and sent to the dapp (Push Subscribe)
 2. a subscription is proposed by the dapp and subscribed by the wallet (Push Proposal)

-There is also a deprecated flow for creating a push subscription:

-- a subscription is requested by the dapp and approved by the wallet (Push Request)

 ## Push Subscribe

 To learn more about the push subscribe flow please visit [Push Subscribe](./push-subscribe.md)